16 Types of Hardwood (with Pictures)

 |Grain:||Straight-grained/ grain can be interlocked or wavy occasionally|

 Teak is famous for its color and durability.
-It’s water, termite, and decay-resistant, so both indoor and outdoor usage is acceptable.
-It is not too hard to work with Teak wood, so many woodworkers choose it for their projects.
+It’s water, termite, and decay-resistant, so indoor and outdoor usage is acceptable.
+It is not too hard to work with Teak wood, and many woodworkers choose it for their projects.
 You can make Teak furniture, decking, build boats, or use it to make Plywood.
 It’s expensive compared to some other hardwoods, but it is more convenient because it comes in large sizes.

 12. Balau Wood